Healthy Homes Assessment Kenepuru

 Insulation Kenepuru

-Insulation for underfloor and ceilings is required on all rental houses from 1 July 2019.
-Property managers and landlords should make sure that the insulation is up to standards that are in line with the latest standard.
-In some cases, an existing insulation on the ceiling or in the sub floor space might require to be topped up or replaced.
+Underfloor and ceiling insulation is mandatory for all rent homes since July 1, 2019.
+Property managers and landlords should ensure that the insulation meets this new standard.
+In some instances, existing ceiling insulation or insulation in the sub floor space might need to be topped up or replaced.

-A house that is well-insulated can reduce condensation and lower the chance of mould and damp, as well as making it easier to the house to hold heat.
+A house that is well-insulated will reduce the risk of condensation, and decrease the risk of mould and dampness, and also makes much easier to allow the house to keep heat.

-The "R" stands for thermal resistance, and it is a measurement of how well insulation withstands heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" stands for thermal resistance and is a measure of how well the insulation can withstand heat flow.
+The greater the R-value, the higher the quality of insulation.

 Kenepuru Moisture Ingress & Drainage

-Making sure your rental property is protected from dampness isn’t just about the inside It’s about having to make sure there is somewhere for rain, surface and ground water to go and stop it from coming into the building.
-When it comes to moisture and damp it is usually not apparent that it could be a huge problem that can cause the property to suffer and affecting the tenant’s health.
+Protecting your rental property from dampness isn’t just about the inside of the building It’s about having to ensure there is somewhere for surface, rain and underground water to flow, and stop it from coming inside.
+When it is damp and moisture, it is often those concerns that you aren’t aware of that can cause a lot of trouble and end up causing the property to suffer and harming the tenant’s health.

-Rental properties require to have efficient drainage to eliminate rainwater, storm water and ground water, including an appropriate runoff or outfall.
-Making sure that the water is able to go and that it can’t linger underneath the buildings is an essential part of keeping your property dry.
+Rental properties must have efficient drainage to eliminate rainwater, storm water, and ground water, which includes an appropriate runoff or outfall.
+Making sure the water has a location to go and that it doesn’t get sucked into buildings is a vital aspect of making sure your property is dry.

-Alongside a drainage system to avoid moisture from entering, if your rental has an enclosed gap between your flooring and soil, a ground-water barrier must be installed if it’s reasonably practicable to do so.
+In addition to the drainage system that will prevent moisture from entering, if your property has an enclosed space between floorboards and the ground, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.

-Ground moisture barriers are typically made of polythene and is laid on top of the ground, to block any moisture that is present in the ground from getting into the home.
-It also assists in preventing water damage to the floor insulation.
+The ground-moisture barrier generally an insulating sheet of polythene laid over the ground, to block any moisture from the ground from getting into the home.
+It also helps in preventing water damage to the floor insulation.

 moisture ingress and drainage inspection